New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

-With heart disease and cancer being the top two causes of death in the United States,1 it’s important to safeguard your employees — both in terms of offering benefits that promote early detection, and protecting their finances in the event of a diagnosis and costly care.
+With heart disease and cancer being the top two causes of death in the U.S.,1 it’s important to safeguard your employees — both in terms of offering benefits that can help promote early detection and protecting their finances in the event of a diagnosis and costly care.

-Your investment in insurance will go further if you understand the types of coverages available.
-Here’s what to know about two types of insurance that are often confused: cancer insurance and critical illness insurance, two types of supplemental insurance created to step in and pay directly to the employee, in addition to their health insurance, to help cover out-of-pocket expenses.
-After all, health insurance wasn’t designed to cover all costs and services 100% — and that's why supplemental coverage is so important.
+Your investment in insurance can go further if you understand the types of coverage available.
+Cancer/specified-disease insurance and critical illness insurance are two supplemental plans often confused; they both provide direct payments to an employee (unless assigned otherwise) in addition to their health insurance, to help cover out-of-pocket expenses.
+After all, health insurance wasn’t designed to cover all services and everyday costs — and that's why supplemental coverage is important.

 Cancer insurance vs. critical illness insurance

-Cancer insurance pays benefits to help cover costs pertaining to — you guessed it — cancer.
-This coverage applies to breast cancer, colon cancer and all other types of the disease, helping pay for tests as well as treatments such as chemotherapy.
-But it doesn’t stop there.
+Cancer insurance pays benefits to help cover costs associated with a cancer diagnosis.
 In addition to medical expenses, Aflac’s cancer insurance can help pay for nonmedical expenses such as travel and lodging, which can help keep life as normal as possible for policyholders and their families — just like accident and hospital insurance.

-Critical illness insurance also helps cover the costs of cancer ... as a starting point, but it doesn't end there.
-As its name indicates, critical illness insurance applies to certain common critical illnesses, including heart attacks, strokes, kidney failure and more.
-Paying benefits directly to policyholders (unless benefits are assigned) to use as they see fit, Aflac’s critical illness insurance helps cover the costs of treatments, ambulance rides, physical therapy and more, including the costs of daily living where health insurance doesn’t apply.
+Critical illness insurance also helps cover the costs of cancer, but it doesn't end there.
+As its name indicates, critical illness insurance applies to certain common critical illnesses.
+Paying benefits directly to policyholders (unless benefits are assigned) to use as they see fit, Aflac’s critical illness insurance can help cover the costs of treatments, therapy and out-of-pocket expenses where health insurance doesn’t apply.

 Critical illness insurance isn’t a replacement for cancer insurance

-At this point, you might wonder: If critical illness insurance covers cancer too, then why bother with cancer insurance?
+At this point, you might wonder: If critical illness insurance helps cover cancer too, then why bother with cancer insurance?
 It’s a good question.
-Think of it this way: If critical illness insurance is a jack of all trades, cancer insurance is a master of one.
-It won’t cover the breadth of illnesses that its cousin does, but it takes coverage of cancer expenses to a deeper level.
+Think of it this way: If critical illness insurance is a jack of many trades, cancer insurance is a master of one.
+While it may not cover as many illnesses as its cousin, cancer insurance provides more comprehensive coverage for cancer expenses.
 Critical illness insurance isn’t a replacement for cancer insurance; it’s a complement to it.

 Which means you don’t have to choose between the two.